Lanfei/playable.js/README.md

 ##License

-God is available under the terms of the [MIT License](https://github.com/Lanfei/Go2d/blob/master/LICENSE), it free for anyone to use.
+Go2d is available under the terms of the [MIT License](https://github.com/Lanfei/Go2d/blob/master/LICENSE), it is free for anyone to use.

 ## 简介